briankoser/fantasy-football-report-astro/README.md

 11. Deploy to Netlify
 12. Supported Imports NPM Packages: what does it mean "Astro lets you import npm packages directly in the browser.
 Even if a package was published using a legacy format, Astro will up-convert the package to ESM before serving it to the browser."?
 13. Display 16 weeks of week pages
+14. Display 16 weeks on team pages
-14. Aliases
+15. Aliases
-15. Publish to NPM - Astro Static Tweet
+16. Publish to NPM - Astro Static Tweet